 4. Sydney, Australia

 Revellers in Sydney get to be among the first people in the world to ring in the New Year, and when it comes to parties, the locals really know how to get down.
 With its extravagant midnight pyrotechnics display and innumerable festivals and exhibits, there is more than enough to keep the whole family grinning as they ring in the new year at one of the best events in December!
 For someone looking for a hot Christmas, Sydney is enjoying some of the nicest weather in the southern hemisphere, and the water temperature is a balmy 21 degrees, perfect for splashing and surfing.

 5. Ho Chi Minh City, Vietnam

-Ho Chi Minh, the bustling commerce capital of southern Vietnam, usually welcomes the start of the dry season in December, meaning you won’t need to pack your wellies for this trip.
+Ho Chi Minh City, the bustling commerce capital of southern Vietnam, usually welcomes the start of the dry season in December, meaning you won’t need to pack your wellies for this trip.
 Ho Chi Minh City, being the growing country’s most bustling and international city, is a great place to celebrate the end of the old year and ring in the new.
 As a formerly Catholic city, the grand old cathedrals are fantastic for Christmas services, and the world-class hotels contribute to the spirit of the holiday with displays and events not only for Christians, but fans of Christmas as well.
-For New Year’s celebrations, the city turns out in force to party with the rest of the world, and the city’s rooftop restaurants give travellers a front row view of the colourful explosions filling the sky.
+For New Year’s celebrations, the city turns out in force to party with the rest of the world, and the city’s rooftop restaurants give travellers a front-row view of the colourful explosions filling the sky.
 Check out The Rex Hotel’s iconic Rooftop Beer Garden on Dong Khoi Street.
-It is a fantastic place to start off Lunar New Year’s Eve in the busiest city in South of Vietnam.
+It is a fantastic place to start off Lunar New Year’s Eve in the busiest city in the south of Vietnam.

 6. Bangkok, Thailand